gunk/gunk/README.md

   Note that this might produce invalid protobuf that stops compiling in 1.4.* protoc-gen-go, if the enum names clash.

+### Section `[format]`
+The configuration options for formatting Gunk files where formatting options that may break program behavior can be enabled.

+#### Parameters

+* `snake_case_json` - automatically sets all field tags of JSON to their snake cased name if enabled

+* `initialisms` - comma-separated list of initialisms to be used when formatting JSON names

+* `reorder_pb` - automatically sets pb according to the field's order, overwriting previous pb fields

 ### Section `[protoc]`

 The path where to check for (or where to download) the `protoc` binary can be configured.